NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 Occasionally users may want to automate a common recurring task.
-Common use cases are to initiate batch jobs, transfer input data from an external site, or run some automated testing.
+Typical use cases are to initiate batch jobs, transfer input data from an external site, or run some automated testing.
 The UNIX `cron` service allows users to schedule scripts to be run based on a recurrence rule.
-As of December 2023, we have deployed a high-availability `cron` service independent of the individual HPC systems to support these workflows.
+As of December 2023 we have deployed a high-availability `cron` service independent of the individual HPC systems to support these workflows.
 This separated, HA solution allows us to perform maintenance on the HPC resources while not interrupting `cron` workflows that can tolerate the downtime.